bigabdoul/BlazorFormManager/README.md

 - Enable/disable resizing of image previews, set preferred width and height, preserve original aspect ratios.
 - Individual file and total files reading progress indicators with elapsed time display.
-- Included built-in imageUtil.js plugin for basic image manipulation.
-To enable dynamic thumbnail generation, include this script into your index.html file before the BlazorFormManager.js script.

 For usage, clone this repo and launch the demo project.